-If your child has a medical need then a detailed Health Care Plan is compiled with support from the lead practitioner in school for first aid - Miss Pritchard, this will be completed with parents/carers.
-The health care plan is then discussed with all staff who are involved with the child.
-Where necessary and in agreement with parents/carers medicines are administered in school but only where a signed Medicine consent form is in place to ensure the safety of both the child and staff member.
+If your child has a medical need then a detailed Health Care Plan is compiled with support from the lead practitioner in school for First Aid, this will be completed with parents/carers.
+The Health Care Plan is then discussed with all staff who are involved with the child.
+Where necessary, and in agreement with parents/carers, medicines are administered in school but only where a signed medicine consent form is in place to ensure the safety of both the child and staff member.